J-Spitzak/_inactive_stuff/README.md

-# _inactive_stuff
+# INACTIVE

-old repository for random stuff I made last year in codeberg
+## Old files from a repo made on codeburg